 A handful of the country’s richest and most powerful residents like to flaunt their cash by driving around Malé in a Porsche or Audi TT – just think about paying for one of those twice.

-Because of import duties, the geographical isolation of the country, and the absence of an Apple store or big cell phone retailers, the price of a brand-new iPhone such as an iPhone X can cost as much as $1,600 in the Maldives.
-This is $600 more than an iPhone X can cost in the U.S.
+Because of import duties, the geographical isolation of the country, and the absence of an Apple store or big cell phone retailers, the price of a brand-new iPhone is exorbitant, often going for over $500 more than the same phone would cost in the U.S.

 Still, a huge number of Maldivians are willing to pay for it — and to upgrade as soon as the next one comes out.
 One thing that helps make buying them achievable is that many Maldivians continue living with their parents even after marriage.
-Free from having to pay for living expenses like food and rent, many Maldivians are happy to spend months of their wages (they make $250 per month, on average) on luxury consumer goods.
+Free from having to pay for living expenses like food and rent, many Maldivians are happy to spend months of their wages (the average monthly wage is $250) on luxury consumer goods.

-Despite Maldivians’ love of fast food — the day the first Burger King opened, crowds lined up for hours to get in — their favorite condiment isn’t ketchup, but rihaakuru paste.
-Resembling British Marmite or Australian Vegemite, this is made via a laborious process that involves boiling whole tuna (head and all) with salt, while carefully removing the scum that keeps forming on top of the water.
+Rihaakuru paste is the Maldive's most popular condiment.
+Resembling British Marmite or Australian Vegemite, the condiment is made via a laborious process that involves boiling whole tuna (head and all) with salt, while carefully removing the scum that keeps forming on top of the water.
 When the tuna is cooked, it’s removed to be used with other dishes, and the remaining gunk in the pan is kept boiling on a low heat until most of the water has evaporated.
 This ultimately creates a brown tar-like substance with a powerful fishy flavor.

-Some goats are kept in people’s backyards, as there are no pastures and many of them are imported to be sacrificed at festivals such as Eid.
+People keep goats in the backyard, as there are no pastures and land is limited.
+Some goats are imported to be sacrificed at festivals such as Eid.